Rohithugar/Inventory_Data_Analysis/README.md

 14. Total Revenue by Category.

 ## The problem it solves is

-inefficient inventory management, which can lead to overstocking, stockouts, and inaccurate demand forecasting.
+Inefficient inventory management, which can lead to overstocking, stockouts, and inaccurate demand forecasting.

 This project aims to: